The interview process

 The structures of the interviews are slightly different for the primary and secondary routes.

 The interview process is in two parts but is usually completed before lunchtime.
 Firstly you will be asked to give a 5-minute presentation on a given theme, followed by a 30-minute written paper and a 20-minute group activity with a group of 5 primary school children (year 4).
 If successful you will continue on to the second part of the process which consists of a 30-minute planning activity and a 40-minute formal interview.

-Interview days take place at Glyn School, Ewell and you will be emailed all the information that you need to know 1 week before your interview date.
-We operate a two stage selection process that may consist of the following tasks: a 5-minute presentation on your subject, a 45-minute subject knowledge exercise (based at GCSE level), a 45-minute lesson planning exercise, a written test, a class based activity with a small group of pupils, and a panel interview.
+Interview days take place at Glyn School, Ewell which is one of our partnership schools, and you will be emailed all the information that you need to know 1 week before your interview date.
+We operate a two stage selection process that may consist of the following tasks: a 5-minute presentation on your subject, a subject knowledge exercise (based at GCSE level), a lesson planning exercise, a written test, a class based activity with a small group of pupils, and a panel interview.

-Although interviews take place at Glyn School, please bear in mind that GLF Schools' Teacher Training is part of a Multi Academy Trust and we place candidates within our alliance of partnership schools around Surrey and beyond.
+Although interviews take place at our partnership school, Glyn, please bear in mind that GLF Schools' Teacher Training is part of a Multi Academy Trust.
+Candidates will be placed within our alliance of partnership schools around Surrey and beyond, of which Glyn School is a part of.
 When placing trainees we take into account home location, any personal preferences plus capacity within schools to host and support a trainee to ensure a successful training year.
 Options will be discussed with you at interview.

-Successful candidates will be given a conditional offer which will be subject to passes in the Professional Skills Tests in literacy and numeracy, DBS and health checks, evidence of qualifications etc.
+Successful candidates will be given a conditional offer which will be subject to passes in the Professional Skills Tests in literacy and numeracy (NOTE: These are under review for the 2020/21 intake), DBS and health checks, evidence of qualifications etc.